 A survey of Western Civilization from the Renaissance to the French Revolution, emphasizing the changes in politics, society, economics, science, art, and thought that transformed Western values from "medieval" to "modern."
 Offered each semester.

 This course focuses on a selected number of topics to make clear the historical roots of the contemporary world.
 Such topics include: the nation-state, warfare and diplomacy, modern ideologies, and Western imperialism and its anti-Western response.
 Emphasis is on 20th century global affairs.
-Offered annually.
+Offered each semester.

 From the colonies to the present, a study of the growth of the nation, emphasizing major interpretative problems in America's social, economic, political and cultural experience.
 The spring semester work involves the period beginning about 1877.
 Either semester may be taken separately.
 Offered each semester.